A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Integration in Existing Simulators

+\review{We leave as future work a more comprehensive study including how to use our CCD to further improve the physical fidelity of existing simulators or how to deal with challenging cases such as sliding contact response.}

 To keep consistency across queries, we compute the numerical tolerances~\eqref{eq:ccd-error} and~\eqref{eq:msccd-error} for the whole scene.
-That is, $x_{\max}$, $y_{\max}$, and $z_{\max}$ are computed as the maximum over all the vertices in the simulation.
+That is, $x_{\max}$, $y_{\max}$, and $z_{\max}$ are computed as the maximum over all the vertices in the simulation. \review{In algorithms \ref{alg:active-set} and \ref{alg:line-search} we utilize a broad phase method (e.g., spatial hash) to reduce the number of candidates $C$ that need to be evaluated with out narrow phase CCD algorithm.}